Mckesson-cds/ci-docker-images/README.md

 - git co -b <name of next unused city - see above>
 - Edit this README.md.
   - Document the new image resource versions above.
 - Make the version changes in the Dockerfile.
+NOTE: Check http://chromedriver.chromium.org/home to determine the current stable chromedriver version.
+Also, the ruby version with be the latest patchlevel ruby-ng release for the specified major and minor version in the Dockerfile.
+E.g., https://launchpad.net/~brightbox/+archive/ubuntu/ruby-ng/+index?field.series_filter=xenial
 - `git add .` / `git commit` / `git push --set-upstream origin {{branch-name}}`
 - When the new image has been built, run `docker run -it mckessoncds/ci-docker-images:{{image-name}} /bin/bash`
   Note: This will download the image and open a shell.